• Skip to primary navigation

 There are two common methods for brewing cold brew - on the counter at room temperature or in the refrigerator.
 Obviously, each of these methods uses different temperatures of water.

 The main thing you need to keep in mind is that cold water extracts the grounds slower than room temperature water.
-Generally, you'll expect a refrigerated cold brew to need a few additional hours to brew compared to room temperature ones.
+Generally, you'll expect a refrigerated brew to need a few additional hours to brew compared to room temperature ones.

 After watching many videos on this topic, I believe the temperature of the water is a very personal preference.
 Try both and see which one you'd prefer!